friedt/kenteken-check-NL-RDW/README.md

 # Information

-Licenseplate-check / kenteken-check based on valid formats released by dutch RDW
+Licenseplate-check / kenteken-check based on valid formats which were released by dutch RDW

 # Toelichting